Access to Records

 The right to some control over the disclosure of information from education records.
 The university discloses education records without a student’s prior written consent under the FERPA exception for disclosure to school officials with a legitimate educational interest.
 A school official is a person employed by the university in an administrative, supervisory, academic/research or support staff position including security and health staff.
 A school official can also include a person or company the university has contracted (such as an attorney, auditor or collection agent), persons or organizations providing student financial aid or determining financial aid eligibility, amount or conditions of financial aid, or to enforce the terms and conditions of aid and accrediting organizations carrying out their accrediting functions.
 Education records will also be released without the student’s prior written consent in compliance with a judicial order or lawfully issued subpoena or in the event of an emergency if it is necessary to protect the health or safety of the student or other persons.
 A school official has a legitimate educational interest if they need to review an education record in order to fulfill their professional responsibility.
 Institutions may disclose directory information about a student without violating FERPA.
 Directory information at GCU is defined as name, address, telephone number and e-mail address, enrollment status (e.g., undergraduate or graduate; full-time or part-time), major field of study, participation in officially recognized activities and sports, dates of attendance, degrees and awards received, most recent previous school attended, photograph, and weight and height of members of athletic teams.

 The right to file a complaint with the U.S. Department of Education should the student allege the university is not in compliance with the requirements of FERPA.

 Washington, DC 20202-5901

-Students who do not wish to release any or all of the above information to outside agencies must submit a request in writing to the registrar.
+Students who do not wish to release any or all of the above information to outside agencies must submit a “no release” request in writing to the Office of the Registrar.
 This request must state which items or information they wish withheld from disclosure.